-The City of Clive encourages you to go to the polls on November 7 to vote in your regular City election and, for those in Dallas County, to weigh in on whether the City of Clive should have LOSST as a revenue source for property tax relief and the projects identified above.
+The City of Clive encourages Polk County residents of Clive to go to the polls on Tuesday, March 6 to weigh in on whether the City of Clive should have LOSST as a revenue source for property tax relief and the projects identified above.

-October 31 - A town hall meeting will be held at 6:00 PM on Tuesday, October 31 in the library at Shuler Elmentary School (16400 Douglas Parkway, Clive, IA 50325).
-During this town hall meeting City of Clive officials will offer a presentation educating the public on the upcoming Dallas County LOSST vote and field questions from attendees on what the impact would be for the City of Clive.
+February 27 - A town hall meeting will be held at 6:00 PM on Tuesday, February 27 in the Clive Public Safety Center, Training Room (8505 Harbach Blvd., Clive, IA 50325).
+During this town hall meeting City of Clive officials will offer a presentation educating the public on the upcoming Polk County LOSST vote and field questions from attendees on what the impact would be for the City of Clive.

 Frequent Asked Questions

 - Why is the Local Option Sales Tax appearing on the ballot?

 This is appearing due to resolutions passed by Polk County city councils requesting the County place the question before voters whether to pass a county wide local option sales tax.
 City Councils representing more than 50% of county residents can place an issue on a countywide ballot for voter consideration.

 - What language will appear on the ballot?